 - What criteria will the buyer use to determine which alternative is best for their business?

 There is only one way to know if a seller has the information listed above.
 Interview that seller.
 However, interviewing is time-consuming.
 Because of this, it rarely happens.
 Doing so requires sellers to either review pages of notes or leverage total recall to get a clear representation of what he/she knows about an opportunity.
 Frankly, it isn’t so much what we don’t know about an opportunity.
 We can always go back and get that.
 What kills sales performance is what we don’t know we don’t know!

 How Bad Does it Hurt?

 The question to consider next is vital.
 Does it bother you that this information lives only in the mind of your seller?
 If this person leaves, so does all the information about that account and opportunity.
-In order to win this sale, you must go through the tedious process of having the buyer recall everything she knows.
+In order to win this sale (and increase sales in general), you must go through the tedious process of having the buyer recall everything she knows.

 Step 1: Establish Common Information Objectives